Come, Holy Spirit: Lutheran use

-The prayer is used as a canticle in the Nordic Lutheran Church of Sweden.
-Though rarely sung in regular worship, it is a standard part of the opening of clerical synods and during ordinations of priests, usually during the final rite, the vesting, after the newly ordained priests have completed their vows.
-In such cases, it is usually sung first in the Latin original, followed by the Swedish translation.
+The prayer is used as a canticle in the Lutheran Church of Sweden.
+Though rarely sung in regular worship, it is a standard part of the opening of clerical synods and during ordinations of priests, usually during the final rite of vesting the priests after they have made their vows.
+In such cases, it is often sung first in its original Latin, followed by the Swedish translation.